Estimating Design Operating Characteristics in Bayesian Adaptive Clinical Trials: Introduction

-In this paper, we propose a set of methods to overcome the computational hurdles for evaluation of DOC in design of Bayesian adaptive trials.
-We focus on the PO model for the ordinal scale outcome in COVID-19 trials and explain the specifics of the proposed approach in this context.
-However, the methodology can be employed in general for design of clinical trials where power analysis and DOC assessment relies on simulations rather than analytic forms for the sampling distribution of the test statistic.
-The proposed approach relies on estimating the sampling distribution of PPE (the test statistic) through the model parameter space which is then used to provide fast estimates of DOC for a wide range of assumptions and design parameters without the need to run additional simulations.
-A simple parametric density estimation approach is employed where the sampling distribution of PPE is assumed to follow a Beta distribution whose parameters are modelled as Gaussian processes (GP) with distance-based correlation across the parameter space.
-The GPs are trained over an initial set of simulated distributions for the test statistic at select set of parameter values.
+In this article, we propose a set of methods to overcome the computational hurdles in evaluating DOCs as well as assessing the sensitivity of DOCs to the model and design parameters in Bayesian adaptive trials.
+The methodology can be employed in general for design of clinical trials where power analysis and assessing DOCs relies on simulations rather than analytic forms for the sampling distribution of the test statistic.
+The proposed approach is to estimate the sampling distribution of Bayesian probability statements i.e., the test statistics) through the model parameter space which is then used to provide computationally efficient estimates of DOCs for a wide range of assumptions and decision parameters without the need for additional simulations.
+A simple parametric density estimation approach is employed where the sampling distribution of the probability statement is assumed to follow a Beta distribution whose parameters are modelled as Gaussian processes (GP) with distance-based correlation structure across the parameter space.
+The GPs are trained over an initial set of simulated distributions for the test statistic at a select set of parameter values.

-One of the challenging aspects of the problem is to define an initial set of points over the constrained space that represents the probabilities associated with the levels of the ordinal scale outcome, i.e., the assumed risk associated with each level of disease severity.
-The vector of probabilities must add up to one, resulting in a simplex.
-Considering the evolving situation during the COVID-19 pandemic, DOC assessment for a wide range of risk assumptions is specifically important for COVID-19 trials.

-In GP-based models, satisfactory prediction performance throughout the input (parameter) space, is achieved by spreading the initial set of target function evaluations uniformly using a ``space-filling design" \citep{OHa78, McKBecCon79, JohMooYlv1990, MorMit95, SacWelMit89}.
-Space-filling designs over non-rectangular and constrained spaces has recently received considerable attention \citep{LinShaWin10, LekJon2014, MakJos18}.
-Generating a space--filling design on a simplex is, however, not straightforward.
-We use the method of \cite{LekJon2014} which is to first generate a covering sample of the target space, cluster the sample points and select the cluster centroids as the design points.
-We propose a sampling technique for generating the initial sample on the simplex as an efficient and effective alternative to simple Monte Carlo.